 The implant dentist will run some tests to check if you are an ideal candidate for dental implants.
 It usually involves checking your regular body functions, oral health condition, the remaining teeth, & determining if your body can resist the effects of the general anesthesia used throughout every operation.

 This whole procedure can take over a month or two, and there is no need to change your schedule to have dental implant surgery.
 You’ll be asked to rest for a day or two after each operation and instructed not to do any heavy lifting to break the sutures used to close the operated areas.
 You’ll also have to come in occasionally so your implant dentist can check the condition in which the implants have connected with your jawbone.

 Once the first phase is done, and the base is set to install the abutment is connected and you have to wait for a few months till you heal before the cap is finally set over the abutment, and you have a beautiful smile again.

 Replace Your Missing Teeth Dental Implant In Twin Falls

-At Green Acres Family Dentistry, we have a professional team of a dentist who can provide you with a natural-looking smile using dental implants.
+Green Acres Family Dentistry is one of the leading providers of dental implants Twin Falls, we have a professional team of a dentist who can provide you with a natural-looking smile using dental implants.
 You do not have to live with an unappealing smile, contact us today to book your appointment.